 How to Survive Morning Sickness

-Here are some tips and a list of foods that helped me get through the day.
-You’re welcome.
+Here are my best tips and a list of foods that helped me get through the day:

 - Number 1: NEVER let yourself get hungry.
 Even if you don’t feel hungry, snack all day to avoid an empty stomach